-Migraine Awareness Month #28: Saturday Night Live: How does humor help you cope?
+Migraine Awareness Month #28: Saturday Night Live: How does humour help you cope?

-Humor is one of the main ways I cope.
-The facade I used to function at work utilized humor because if I can joke and laugh with others it makes me feel a bit better.
-Makes them feel better.
+Humour is one of the main ways I cope.
+The facade I used to function at work utilized humour because if I can joke and laugh with others it makes me feel a bit better.
+It makes them feel better.
 And we all feel better together.
 Laughing and dancing.
 Oh, the joyness of it all.

 Okay, maybe not that but laughter makes me feel a bit better.
 I crack a joke.
 I act like a goofball.
 I do a little goofy dance in the car to make my spouse laugh at me.
 I enjoy things that make me laugh and I enjoy making other people laugh around me.
 I like to watch movies and shows that make me laugh and to be around people who can make me laugh.
 I laugh and laugh so that I don’t cry… wait, yeah, that is about it.